Image from Stephan Reber, Creative Commons

 Community Choice Aggregation (CCA)

 We're working in partnership with Renewable Highlands to create a local Community Choice Aggregation (CCA) district.
-What began as coffee one morning between neighbors discussing how to make our community more sustainable has led us to the verge of creating New York's second CCA in the mid-Hudson Valley.
-To date, the City of Beacon, Village of Cold Spring, Town of Philipstown and the Town of Fishkill have passed local laws authorizing the CCA to move forward, accounting for nearly 25,000 neighbors.
+What began as coffee one morning between neighbors discussing how to make our community more sustainable has led to us creating New York's second CCA.
+To date, the City of Beacon, Village of Cold Spring, Town of Philipstown, Town of Fishkill and City of Poughkeepsie have passed local laws authorizing the CCA to move forward, accounting for nearly 25,000 neighbors.
+And in March 2018, NYS approved the formation of our mid-Hudson Valley CCA.

 CCAs in New York State.
 In 2016, New York State joined six other states in the nation to authorize CCAs, allowing communities to pool homeowner and small business electricity accounts together to gain bargaining power in negotiating better energy supply agreements.
 The pilot Westchester County CCA worked, with 70,000 out of 110,000 customers switching over to a 100% renewable energy option while saving money!